EigenPro/EigenPro-pytorch/README.md

 EigenPro (short for Eigenspace Projections) is a fast iterative solver for Kernel Regression.
 Original paper [Kernel machines that adapt to GPUs for effective large batch training](https://arxiv.org/abs/1806.06144)

-It has a linear space and time complexity with respect to number of samples.
-The algorithm has autotuned hyperparameters, and is based on preconditioned SGD.
+It has a O(n) space and time complexity with respect to number of samples.
+The algorithm is based on preconditioned SGD and has autotuned hyperparameters to maximize GPU utilization.
 Currently this code has been tested with n=1,000,000 samples.

 EigenPro iteration in PyTorch